carlosmicro/100-days-of-code/r1-log.md

 **Thoughts:** Feeling pumped on progress this week.

 **Twitter:R1D7.
 Ruby's OOP project (milestone 3) in the making.
-Also, took part of the great sessionEmbracing your Diversity!
-A talk with Chantal Rollinson from Gitlab Game @microverseincSolved Kata:Find the divisors!  @codewars #ruby #webdevelopment #100DaysOfCode
+Also, took part of the great session Embracing your Diversity!
+A talk with Chantal Rollinson from Gitlab @microverseinc Solved Kata:Find the divisors!  @codewars #ruby #webdevelopment #100DaysOfCode

 ### R1D6
 **Today's Progress**:  Working on TicTacToe Ruby's milestone 3 - Object-Oriented programming requirements @microverseinc